Efforts Failing Social Media

 3 Signs Your Company’s Efforts on Social Media are Failing (And How To Fix It)

-Social media, at its core, is about relationship-building.
-About conversations with your customers.
-With that in mind, listening to and understanding audience feedback can make or break your brand.
+Social media is about building relationships and conversations.
+Ultimately, listening to audience feedback can make or break your brand.

-Unfortunately, there are a lot of brands that don’t quite grasp that.
-As a result, they end up doing social media woefully wrong.
-We’ve compiled a few of their most common gaffes here, along with warning signs that your social marketing efforts might not be bearing fruit.
+Many brands don’t grasp this and end up doing social media wrong.
+We’ve listed common mistakes and signs your social marketing might not be working.

 Shameless Self-Promotion

-For generating direct sales, you have paid social ads.
-The content you post on your feed should provide value.
+Meanwhile, for generating direct sales, you have paid social ads.
+Similarly, the content you post on your feed should provide value.
 This can take a few different forms, depending on what sort of relationship you want to establish with your audience:

 • Q&A sessions that allow the audience to share details about themselves.